mpanteli/music-outliers/README.md

 # music-outliers

-Data and code for the journal publication (under-review):
+Data and code for the journal publication:
 Panteli, M., Benetos, E., Dixon, S. A computational study on outliers in world music. *PLoS ONE* (under-review).

 Listen to music outliers in this [interactive demo](https://mpanteli.github.io/music-outliers/demo/outliers.html).
 More info about the demo [here](https://github.com/mpanteli/music-outliers/blob/master/demo/README.md).